mikeTCarl7/chat-app/README.md

-# Mike Carl's Frontend Interview Project
+# Mike Carl's Frontend Project

 ## Running the Project
-Make sure you have a recent version of `node` installed to run this project on your local machine.
+*Make sure you have a recent version of `node` installed to run this project on your local machine.

-### 1. UnZip Folder
+* UnZip Folder
-### 2. Open up your terminal in the project root dir
+* Open up your terminal in the project root dir
-### 3. `npm i`
+* `npm i`
-### 4. `npm start`
+* `npm run api-server`
-### 4. Open a new tab in your terminal and run `npm run api-server`
+* Open a new tab in your terminal and run `npm start`
-### 5. Go to localhost:3000 in your browser to use the app
+* Go to localhost:3000 in your browser to use the app

 ## Some notes:
 This project does allow multiple users to chat with each other in real time.
-Open up a separate tab to `localhost:3000` to test this functionality
+Open up a separate tab to `localhost:3000` to test this functionality.

 # Assignment Details